-Phone : 079-29700574, 40026268, M: 9427320474, Email : info@euro7000.com, CIN: L24229GJ1993PLC020879 b.
-List b.
-List the top 10 trade and industry chambers/ associations (determined based on the total members of such of such body) the entity is a member of/ affiliated to.
-S.No. .
+PRINCIPLE 7 Businesses, when engaging in influencing public and regulatory policy, should do so in a manner that is responsible and transparent b.
+List the top 10 trade and industry chambers/ associations (determined based on the total members of such body) the entity is a member of/ alliated to.
+S.No.
 Name of the trade and industry Reach of trade and industry chambers/ chambers/ associations associations (State/National) Nil